gitkraken/vscode-gitlens/README.md

 [GitLens](https://gitkraken.com/gitlens?utm_source=gitlens-extension&utm_medium=in-app-links&utm_campaign=gitlens-logo-links 'Learn more about GitLens') is a powerful [open-source](https://github.com/gitkraken/vscode-gitlens 'Open GitLens on GitHub') extension for [Visual Studio Code](https://code.visualstudio.com) built and maintained by GitKraken.

-GitLens (Quick TL:DR)
-- Mention GitLens, then how GitLens Pro is an addition.
-Maybe one paragraph.
-There are two editions.
-- **GitLens** is an extension that enables to you track code changes and who made them, with in-editor blame annotations, hovers, CodeLens, and much more - all seamlessly integrated and customizable within VS Code.**GitLens Pro** is an edition to GitLens..... unlocks new workflows that enable you to accelerate PR reviews, access interactive Git visuals, and further reduce context switching.
-You can try GitLens Pro for free after installing GitLens.
+Enhance your workflows with powerful Git functionality like in-editor blame annotations, hovers, CodeLens, and more—all fully customizable within VS Code.
+When you’re ready, GitLens Pro takes it even further by unlocking advanced workflows.
+With Pro, you can accelerate PR reviews, access rich interactive Git actions, and enhance collaboration for you and your team.

+After installing GitLens, you can explore GitLens Pro for free and experience the additional features firsthand.
 ## Getting Started

 Install GitLens by clicking `Install` on the banner above, or from the Extensions side bar in VS Code by searching for GitLens.

 <p>
   <a title="Watch the GitLens Getting Started video" href="https://www.youtube.com/watch?v=UQPb73Zz9qk"><img src="https://raw.githubusercontent.com/gitkraken/vscode-gitlens/main/images/docs/get-started-video.png" alt="Watch the GitLens Getting Started video" /></a>